What makes the difference between a premium designer and a beginner?

 - Offer multiple options for different applications.
 It’s not difficult – because you likely already have these variations.
 Now, instead of hiding them, demonstrate them to clients, as variations of an identity.
 Show mockups that demonstrate how the logo fits into multiple mediums and backgrounds – websites, paper, outdoor advertising, merchandise, etc.

 - Create fonts and color palettes that complement the logo.
 You don’t need to do it manually – there are tools that can do it for you (but we’ll get to that later).

 A tip: there are tools that walk designers through the process of creating logo presentations and brand books.
 The editor will suggest what to upload and how to group it.
 You don’t need branding experience.

 Rule #3 – Tell a story

-Several years ago, the New York Times did research where journalists were set out to understand how much the story behind the product impacted its final cost.
+Several years ago, the New York Times did research where journalists set out to understand how much the story behind the product impacted its final cost.

 The journalist who was working on the experiment collected items with an average price of $1.25.
 These were very typical items – a plastic bottle cap, a room key, a cup.
 Nothing special.

 The next step was to contact professional writers who wrote a story about each object.
 They wrote engaging stories about each object.
 Then, he updated the description of objects and waited to see for how much they’d sell.